MyFDWeb/api-ldap/README.md

 Url: `https://ldap.api.myfdweb.de/search`
 Parameters:
 * `base` The ldap query base
+* `scope` The search scope.
+Can either be base, one or subtree.
 * `filter` The ldap query filter
 * `attributes` A list of attributes to be returned.
 If empty all attributes will be returned